ESU's commitment to creating a welcoming and inclusive environment for everyone on campus drives our diversity, equity, and inclusion efforts.

 We will be utilizing the Inclusive Excellence (IE) Scorecard to track our diversity, equity, and inclusion efforts.
 This assessment model ensures that we hold ourselves accountable for the progress we are making toward our Diversity Equity and Inclusion goals.
 ESU's IE Scorecard includes four major categories: Access & Equity, Campus Climate, Learning & Development and Diversifying the Curriculum.
 Within each of these categories we have specific sub-goals ESU is working towards.

-- Assistant Vice President for Inclusive Excellence
+- Vice President for Inclusive Excellence